 Even if you keep your regular diet steady, you could lose as much as 2.9 pounds over 12 weeks, according to a 2013 article in the American Journal of Clinical Nutrition.
 Researchers theorize that it’s a combination of the caffeine content and the polyphenols present in green tea that produce a thermogenic effect.
 Luckily, green tea is delicious, and it’s just as good iced as it is hot.
 If you think it’s a little too bitter, try sweetening it with a few drops of stevia—an all-natural, zero-calorie sugar alternative.
 Also, don’t oversteep it, that’s a common way to make it more bitter than it should be.

 Mmm, I love spicy food!
 I wonder how much it contributes to my own fat-burning capabilities.
 I’ve always been little, and I’ve always loved spice!
 Anyway, spicy food does more than make you sweat, it helps you burn calories due to the heat-forming compound called capsaicin.
 That’s the substance in chili peppers that causes the sting.
-Applied topically, it helps a little with nerve pain – I’ve written about this many times.
-Taken internally in the form of spice, it can turn on thermogenesis.
+Applied topically, it helps a little with nerve pain – I’ve written about chilis repeatedly, because adding heat to your food will keep you thin and healthier.
+But not everyone can tolerate “heat” so do what is right for you!
+Taken internally in the form of spice, chilis provide capsaicin, and this turns on thermogenesis.

 So next time you eat hot chili or salsa, or green curry… and feel yourself starting to get hot under the collar, remind yourself that you’re not being socially awkward, you’re being metabolically upregulated!
 Put a shake or two of some cayenne in egg salad, soups, scrambled eggs, salsa, guacamole or your morning carrot juice.